- Pause points

 The ancient Greeks believed that there were three sisters called the Fates: Klotho (which means ‘the spinner’) who spun the thread of a person’s life; Lachesis (‘the apportioner’) who measured out the span of a person’s life; Atropos (‘the inevitable’) who cut the thread at the appointed time of death.
-What might these three sisters have looked like?
+You could ask the children what they think these three sisters might have looked like.

 2 min 23 sec: But the three Fates were silent.
 It was as though they had turned to stone.

 - Prometheus has no wife and, so he says, no children.
 So what might the Fates mean when they tell him that his children are going to inherit the earth?
 If the children need a prompt, they can be reminded about the stone jars.

 - What do we learn about the three Fates in this story?
 (They live in a cave.
 They are ‘crones’, defined in the Oxford English Dictionary as ‘withered old women’.
 They know the future and between them they define the length of a person’s life.)

 - How does Prometheus come to have children if he does not have a wife?
 (He makes them from the soil stored in the jars.)
 Are they really his children?
 (Prometheus moulds humans out of blood-soaked soil, but the blood-soaked soil is made up of Gaia’s flesh and Ouranos’ blood.)